muratk3n/thirdwave/en/tweets/2020/week17e.md

 capacity of 6.33 kg, the energy density of H2 fuel is 33.3 kWh/kg,
 multiply the two you get ~ 210 kWh.
 100 vs 210.
 FC got you beat son.
 Nexo can travel 756 km on a full tank BTW.
-Typical BEV performs worse, if its bitch battery doesn't lose half its capacity before that due to "fast charging" and/or simply stops working due to cold or other "extreme" weather conditions.
+Typical BEV performs worse, if the bat doesn't lose half its capacity before that due to "fast charging" and/or simply stops working due to cold or other "extreme" weather conditions.

 "How do battery and fuel-cell capacities compare?"